Is Montana a good place to live

 What makes moving to Montana more exciting?
 Of course, there are rather low tax rates.
 The first good news is the absence of a sales tax.
 When it comes to income tax, the state system is progressive so there is a tax rate range between 1% and 6.9%.
 The property tax depends on the county you live in, but the average rate is 0.87% – lower than the national average one.

 8. Little traffic

-Undoubtedly, most of the local population owns a car, as it is not easy to get from one place to another on this big wide-open area.
+Undoubtedly, most of the local population owns a car, as it is not easy to get from one place to another in this big wide-open area.
 Moreover, if you decide to go anywhere, you may feel lonely on the road as the traffic is almost absent on the highways.
-Of course, there is public transport and many other vehicles in cities and towns, but still, that traffic cannot be called heavy too.
-In winter, the number of drivers decreases greatly too as roads get slippery and commuting turns out to be a funny experience here.
+Of course, there is public transport and many other vehicles in cities and towns, but still, that traffic cannot be called heavy.
+In winter, the number of drivers decreases greatly too as roads get slippery and commuting turns out to be an inconvenient experience here.